Chris is bumped up to “acting Capo” while Paulie is away.

 Underwear.
 That’s what “No-Show” starts out with.
-But the peepshow doesn’t come courtesy of the Bada Bing girls prancing around on stage in their skimpy dancewear:
+But surprisingly, the peepshow doesn’t come courtesy of some scantily clad Bada Bing dancers:

 I think Chase may have a couple of reason for shooting these two characters in their undies, but a desire to gratuitously display actresses Lola Glaudini and Drea de Matteo is not one of them.
-He may be using the scene to make some subtle commentary about the similarity between an FBI agent and a mob girlfriend – you know, something like “underneath it all, everybody is basically the same.”
+He may be using the scene to make some subtle commentary about the similarity between an FBI agent and a mob girlfriend—you know, something like “underneath it all, everybody is basically the same.”
 But I think, slightly less abstractly, Chase connects the two with costuming in order to underscore the burgeoning connection between Danielle and Adriana.
 Of course, each woman gives significance to their burgeoning relationship for different reasons: for Danielle, it is a professional responsibility, while Adriana believes she has found a true-blue friend.
 Adriana feels such a strong link that she is willing to tell Danielle about her abortion and possible infertility (subjects that even Chris and her own mother don’t know about).
-Maurice Yacowar notes that as Adriana shares her secrets, the artwork hanging on the walls of the Crazy Horse point to the success of the FBI mole:
+Maurice Yacowar notes that as Adriana shares her secrets at the Crazy Horse, the artwork hanging on the walls of the club point to the success of the FBI mole:

 All that glitters is not gold in SopranoWorld.
 Chris may not have paid the full retail price for the beautiful jewelry, but its cost is nevertheless immense.
 Adriana is going to pay a huge price for the lifestyle that she has enjoyed till now.